 If selected, recipients will be notified in writing in advance with detailed instructions on how to prepare for the review of their COPS Office awards.
-The site visit is generally performed over a period of one or more days.
-Recipients will have an opportunity to resolve any identified noncompliance issues while onsite, or if necessary, following the site visit.
+The site visit is generally performed over a period of one day (additional days may depend on the review of numerous awards).
+Recipients will have an opportunity to resolve any identified noncompliance issues while on-site, or if necessary, following the site visit.
 In addition, recipients will have an opportunity to seek customer service and/or technical assistance on the implementation of their award.